ctron/yew-oauth2/README.md

 ## Examples

-A quick example how to use it (see below for more complete examples):
+A quick example of how to use it (see below for more complete examples):

 ```rust
 use yew::prelude::*;